facontidavide/rosbag_editor/README.md

 - remove one or more topics from a [rosbag](http://wiki.ros.org/rosbag).
 - change the duration of the rosbag (initial and final time).
-- rename a topic
+- rename a topic.
-- add/change/remove compression.
+- change the compression type.
+- remove specific transformations from your **/tf**.

 and, most importantly: